benbahrenburg/benCoding.Map/documentation/index.md

 -- color : Color - The FillColor of the Circle.
 -- useRandomColor : Boolean - Greater a random color, this overrides color if provided (False by default)
-* annotationInfo : Dictionary containgin the below properties -- tagId : Integer - An identifier used to associate an annotation to the KML job.
--- pincolor : Number - Pin color.
+* annotationInfo : Dictionary containgin the below properties -- pincolor : Number - Pin color.
 Specify one of: Titanium.Map.ANNOTATION_GREEN, Titanium.Map.ANNOTATION_PURPLE or Titanium.Map.ANNOTATION_RED.

 <pre><code>